VCHSRobots/RefWBot/rpi/SetupSteps.md

  On a PC download the imager program from here:  https://www.raspberrypi.org/software .

 Then, insert an SD card in the PC and run the imager program.
 It will write the OS image on the SD Card.
-If your going to do this more than once, you might want to download the actual image first, from here:  https://www.raspberrypi.org/software/operating-systems/ and then use the imager in custom mode.
+If you are going to do this more than once, you might want to download the actual image first, from here:  https://www.raspberrypi.org/software/operating-systems/ and then use the imager in custom mode.

-### 2. Do Inital Powerup Configuration
+### 2. Do Initial Powerup Configuration
 Start up the Pi with a connected monitor, keyboard, and mouse.
 Run through the automatic configuration questions, setting a password, setting up Wifi, and so forth.
 I suggest that you choose "epic" as the password when it asks.
 Reboot.